Chris Rodriguez (baseball, born 1976): Coaching career

 On October 26, 2018, Rodriguez joined Ryan Garko's staff at the University of the Pacific.

 On January 8, 2020, Rodriguez was promoted to interim head coach when Garko left the school to take a job with the Los Angeles Angels.
 On June 5, 2020, the University of Pacific removed the interim tag, officially naming Rodriguez the 19th head baseball coach in school history.

+On May 20, 2024, Pacific announced that they had parted ways with Rodriguez after 5 years.